TejasBob/TejasBob.github.io/_posts/2017-12-31-interfacing_c_cuda_with_python.md

 ---
 layout: post
-title: Hello World!
+title: Interfacing C/C++ CUDA implementation with Python
 ---

-This article is about reusing existing c/c++ CUDA implementation in Python.
+This article is about reusing existing C/C++ CUDA implementation in Python.

-The rationale behind doing this is, doing fast prototyping in Python while CUDA does most of the heavy lifting in C/C++
+The rationale behind doing this is, doing fast prototyping in Python while CUDA does most of the heavy lifting in C/C++.
 We are going to use shared objects to do so.

 To explain the process I'm going to perform RGB to Gray conversion using CUDA.
 RGB to Gray conversion is a standard operation in Image-Processing.

+*Note*

+Following code is only meant for explanation purpose.

 Mathematically,
 	gray = 0.299 * r + 0.587 * g + 0.114 * b

 let us write a kernal for the rgb to gray conversion.